syncfusion-content/wpf-docs/wpf/PercentTextBox/Binding-Support.md

 # Binding Support

 Data binding is the process of establishing a connection between the application UI and business logic.
-PercentTextBox supports unidirectional (source -> target or target &lt;- source) or bidirectional (source &lt;-&gt; target).
+PercentTextBox supports unidirectional (source -> target or target <- source) or bidirectional (source <-> target).
 You can bind the data to the PercentTextBox through the Value property.

 The following example shows a simple binding between the PercentValue of the PercentTextBox and another PercentTextBox PercentValue that reflects the typed value: